Do you wake up in the morning feeling energized and ready to tackle the day ahead? Or do you feel tired and in desperate need of more shut-eye?

 Adults who are older than 65 years old need 7-8 hours of sleep every night.
 However, they need to pay more attention to medical problems that may interfere with getting their needed rest.

-Your best bet is to consult with your physician if you are struggling to fall asleep at night while constantly feeling tired and exhausted upon waking up.
+Your best bet is to consult with your healthcare practitioner if you are struggling to fall asleep at night while constantly feeling tired and exhausted upon waking up.

 Proper Sleeping Habits To Start Following Today